 Mutual funds are valued at quoted market prices which are based on the Net Asset Value (the "NAV") of shares held.
-Collective investment trust funds held by the Plan are valued at their readily determinable fair value which is based on the value of underlying assets.
+Collective investment trust funds held by the Plan are valued at their NAV which is based on the fair value of the underlying net assets.
 The Fidelity Managed Income Portfolio II fund, a pooled stable value fund (the "Stable Value Fund") is valued at NAV of shares held by the Plan at the reporting date.
 The Stable Value Fund is invested in fixed-income assets, futures contracts and swap agreements and cash equivalents, as well as entering into diversified wrap contracts issued by third parties to manage the investment's credit risk.